Sailboat Rudders

 An outboard rudder hung on the transom of a light-displacement sailboat.Fig 2 - An outboard rudder hung on the transom of a light-displacement sailboat.

-Fig 1 shows an example of a keel-hung outboard rudder that is seldom seen on today's cruising boats.
+For example, Fig. 1 shows a keel-hung outboard rudder, which is seldom seen on today’s cruising boats.

 Unbalanced Rudders